Find Trade Colleges

 Of the 70 students majoring in engineering tech at Southeastern Oklahoma State University, 79% are male and 21% are female.

-University of Houston - Downtown landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
-UH Downtown is a fairly large public school located in the large city of Houston.
+University of Houston - Downtown ranked #10 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in the Southwest Region list.
+UH Downtown is a large public school located in the large city of Houston.

 Women make up 13% of the engineering tech majors at the school.